Nature Is A Haunted House

 Nature is a Haunted House is a series of installation works that incorporate painting, drawing, found objects, sculpture, insect and plant material, and decorative objects.

 The works in Nature Is a Haunted House focus on places where the wild and domestic get mingled: the rough edges of the suburban yard, urban animals in human-dominated spaces, the borders of wild parkland.
-In such spaces, natural and man-made get jumbled, and the thriving, living elements adapt and assert themselves, so that the notion of an inherently pure nature set aside and “out there” becomes eroded.
-Instead, nature is here, next door, underfoot, and within reach.
+In such spaces, natural and man-made get jumbled, and animals and plants adapt and assert themselves in such a way the notion of an inherently pure nature is undermined.
+The natural world is not set aside and “out there”; instead, it is here, next door, underfoot, and within reach.

 A Small Piece of Turf, 2019, watercolor, colored pencil, gesso, dura-lar, grass plant in resin, table